3 reasons every parent needs a will

 Whether your children are mischievous toddlers, moody teenagers or fully-grown adults, you need a will to set out exactly how much you want them to inherit.

-If you die without a will, your estate is divided up following something called the laws of intestacy.
+If you die without a will, your estate is divided up following the laws of intestacy.
 This is a kind of flowchart that defines where your money goes.
-For most traditional families, this works well, but it rarely takes into account more unconventional family structures or scenarios where there are step children.
+For most traditional families, this works well, but it rarely takes into account modern family structures, like step children or children from a previous relationship.
 In these cases, a will is essential to make sure everyone gets a fair share.

 As well as setting out who gets what, your will also allows you to list out all your property and accounts in one simple, easy-to-understand document.
 This helps make sure nothing goes missing in unknown pensions or savings pots when you die – believe it or not, the average amount lost when someone dies without a will in the UK is a hefty £9700.